ENSIGN® is cutting-edge hypergraph analysis technology for Big Data spanning security, finance, geospatial applications, and biology.

 ENSIGN is provided as a software package that can be installed on Linux systems ranging in capacity from laptops to supercomputers.
 It includes graphical APIs that to support analyst preparation of data and visualization of results, as well as interfaces (e.g., Python) that allow ENSIGN to be integrated into other analytics flows.

-ENSIGN provides a unique range of different types of sparse tensor decompositions, streaming tensor decomposition capability, and scale, to enable new kinds of Big Data analysis, beyond the capability of other tools.
+ENSIGN provides a unique range of sparse tensor decompositions, including streaming and joint decompositions, and supporting tools, to enable new kinds of Big Data analysis at a scale that is beyond the capability of other tools.